-Each Regional office has a local advisory board to assist the lead agency with determining priority services.
-The type of collaboration brings a wide variety of people together to address a very complex disease.
-The HIV Care regions have experience in identifying needs, planning, contracting for services, developing formal linkages with service providers, and providing a continuum of care to persons with HIV/AIDS.
-The work plan will include descriptions of populations to be served, the care and service needs of the populations and ways in which the HIV Care Connect Regions will ensure that the most in need will receive housing assistance.
-The application required all HIV Care Connect Regions to describe the intended regional area to be served, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public and private resources within the service area

-Describe Project Sponsors that are located in the State of Illinois can submit a request for providing Tenant Based Rental Assistance.
+Describe how resources Each Regional office has a local advisory board to assist the lead agency with determine sorvices.
+The type of collaboration brings a wide variety of people together to address. will be allocated among funding categories. services.
+The type of collaboration brings a wide variety of people together to address a very comple disease.
+The HIV Care regions have experience in identifying needs, planning, contracting for services developing formal linkages with service providers, and providing a continuum of care to persons with HIV/AIDS.
+The work plan will include descriptions of populations to be served, the care and service needs of the populations and ways in which the HIV Care Connect Regions will ensure that the most need will receive housing assistance.
+The application required all HIV Care Connect Regions to description in the intended regional area to be served, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public and private resources within the service area Describe threshold factors and grant size limits.
+Project Sponsors that are located in the State of Illinois can submit a request for providing Tenant Barkental Assistance.
 Project Sponsors will receive funding to service persons living with HIV/AIDS who need housing and supportive services.

-threshold Project Sponsors will receive funding to service persons living with they Albs who need housing and supportive services.

-factors and

-grant size

-limits.

-What are the outcome measures expected as a result of the method of distributio n?
+What are the outcome measures expected as a result of the method of distribution?
 Safe and affordable housing is the expected outcome of the method of distribution.
 Housing for persons with HIV/AIDS is an important component of the national response to AIDS.
 The National AIDS Strategy recognizes that housing is essential in providing health care and other support and sets a goal for ensuring that all persons with HIV have access to services and housing that is affordable, of high quality and responsive to their needs.
 The IDPH staff will monitor quality improvement and positive performance outcomes based on viral suppression of clients receiving HOPWA funded support.
-The IDPH Program as set an 85% or greater viral suppression goal as set by the United States National HIV strategy and the Ryan White Part B's integrated plan and "Getting to Zero" alignment for HIV in the State of Illinois
+The IDPH Program as set an 85% or greater viral suppression goal as set by the United States National HIV strategy and the Ryan White Part B's integrated plan and "Getting to Zero" alignment for HIV in the State of Illinois 13 State Program Name: National Housing Trust Fund Funding Sources: HTF